 Do you know how to make and use instant undocks?

-Any system station you regularly un-dock from, create an instant un-dock BM.
-To do so, simply un-dock in a fast MWD fitted ship.
-Without changing direction or speed, engage MWD and once far enough away (opinions vary on distance but at least 300k is OK) and make a BM.
-When un-docking, warp to the BM as soon as you load grid and can do so.
+Any system station you regularly undock from, create an instant undock bookmark.
+To do so, simply undock in a fast MWD-fitted ship.
+Without changing direction or speed, engage MWD and once far enough away (opinions vary on distance but at least 300k is OK) and make a bookmark.
+When undocking, warp to the bookmark as soon as you load grid and can do so.